NaufilAsar/thrifty-shopping-assistant/README.md

 ## Getting Started

-Requires angular cli and npm package manager, pktriot, mongodb.
+Requires angular cli and npm package manager, pktriot, MongoDB.

 - clone the repository
-- open the repository in terminal using `cd` command
+- open the repository in the terminal using `cd` command
 - `npm install`
 - `ng serve`
 - clone [this repository for using services.](https://github.com/Dark-Kernel/node-api)
-- open the repository in terminal using `cd` command
+- open the repository in the terminal using `cd` command
 - `mongodd`
 - `pktriot start &`
 - `node index.js &`